-52. Mr. Molina re-alleges and incorporates by reference all allegations contained in the foregoing paragraphs of this Complaint as if fully set forth herein.
+58. Mr. Molina re-alleges and incorporates by reference all allegations contained in the foregoing paragraphs of this Complaint as if fully set forth herein.

-- 53. The Fourteenth Amendment to the Constitution of the United States guarantees due process to citizens facing deprivation of liberty or property by state actors.
+59. The Fourteenth Amendment to the Constitution of the United States guarantees due process to citizens facing deprivation of liberty or property by state actors.
 "At the core of procedural due process jurisprudence is the right to advance notice of significant deprivations of liberty or property and to a meaningful opportunity to be heard."
 Abbott v.
 Latshaw, 164 F.3d 141, 146 (3d Cir.
-1998); see also Mathews v.
-Eldridge, 424 U.S. 319, 336 (1976). - 54.
-Additionally, public-sector unions and public employers have a responsibility, under the First Amendment, to provide procedures that minimize constitutional impingement inherent in compelled association and facilitate the protection of public employees' rights.
+1998); see also Mathems v.
+Eldridge, 424 U.S. 319, 336 (1976).

+60. Additionally, public-sector unions and public employers have a responsibility, under the First Amendment, to provide procedures that minimize constitutional impingement inherent in compelled association and facilitate the protection of public employees' rights.
 See Chi.
 Teachers Union, Local No. 1 v.
-Hudson, 475 U.S. 292, 307 & n.20 (1986). - 55.
-Neither PSSU nor Mr. Catanese provided meaningful notice to Mr. Molina of his right to object to associating with or subsidizing the speech of PSSU. - 56.
-Neither Lehigh County Board of Commissioners, Lehigh County Office of Children and Youth Services, nor their officials provided meaningful notice to Mr. Molina of his right to object to associating with or subsidizing the speech of PSSU. - 57.
-Defendants failed to provide Mr. Molina any meaningful opportunity to object to continued seizure of his funds or a clearly defined process for asserting such an objection. - 58.
-Instead, Defendants put the burden on Mr. Molina to learn, assert, and vindicate his rights with respect to union payments, with the result that his initial resignation was rejected by Director Johnston and his second, restated objection to PSSU was wholly ignored.
+Hudson, 475 U.S. 292, 307 & n.20 (1986).

+Neither PSSU nor Mr. Catanese provided meaningful notice to Mr. Molina of his right to object to associating with or subsidizing the speech of PSSU.

+62. Neither Lehigh County nor any of its officials provided meaningful notice to Mr. Molina of his right to object to associating with or subsidizing the speech of PSSU.

+63. Defendants failed to provide Mr. Molina any meaningful opportunity to object to continued seizure of his funds or a clearly defined process for asserting such an objection.

+64. Instead, Defendants put the burden on Mr. Molina to learn, assert, and vindicate his rights with respect to union payments, with the result that union payments were unconstitutionally seized from his wages, his initial resignation was rejected by Director Johnston, and his second, restated objection to PSSU was wholly ignored until after this civil rights action was filed.

-- 59. To date, Defendants have yet to address his resignation or provide due process concerning his resignation. - 60.
-As a direct result of Defendants' actions taken under PERA and the CBA, Mr. Molina: - a. has been prevented from exercising his rights and privileges as a citizen of the United States to disassociate from and no longer support the agenda and expenses of a private organization with which he no longer agrees and/or to which he no longer wishes to belong as a member; - b. has been deprived of his civil rights guaranteed to him under the statutes of the United States and has suffered monetary damages and other harm; - c. is in imminent danger of being deprived of his civil rights guaranteed under the Constitution and statutes of the United States and is in imminent danger of suffering monetary damages and other harm; and - d. is in imminent danger of suffering irreparable harm, damage, and injury inherent in the violation of First and Fourteenth Amendment rights, for which there is no adequate remedy at law. - 61.
-If not enjoined by this Court, Defendants and/or their agents will continue to effect the aforementioned deprivations and abridgments of Mr. Molina's constitutional rights, thereby causing irreparable harm, damage, and injury for which there is no adequate remedy at law.
+65. To date, Defendants have yet to address his resignation or provide due process concerning his resignation.

+66. As a direct result of Defendants' actions taken under PERA and the CBA, Mr. Molina:

+a. has been prevented from exercising his rights and privileges as a citizen of the United States to disassociate from and no longer support the agenda and expenses of a private organization with which he no longer agrees and/or to which he no longer wishes to belong as a member;

+b. has been deprived of his civil rights guaranteed to him under the statutes of the United States and has suffered monetary damages and other harm;

+c. is in danger of being deprived of his civil rights guaranteed under the Constitution and statutes of the United States and is in imminent danger of suffering monetary damages and other harm, now and/or in the event he receives backpay or reinstatement; and d. is in danger of suffering irreparable harm, damage, and injury inherent in the violation of First and Fourteenth Amendment rights, for which there is no adequate remedy at law, now and/or in the event he receives backpay or reinstatement.

+67. If not enjoined by this Court, Defendants and/or their agents will continue to effect the aforementioned deprivations and abridgments of Mr. Molina's constitutional rights, thereby causing irreparable harm, damage, and injury for which there is no adequate remedy at law.